vanruesc/hygress/README.md

 var Hygress = require("hygress");

 var hygress = new Hygress({
- size: [400, 300]
+ size: [400, 300],
+ clearCanvas: false
 });

-// Grab the canvas and put in on the page. document.body.appendChild(hygress.canvas);
+// Grab the canvas and put it on the page. document.body.appendChild(hygress.canvas);

-// Starts the animation.
-hygress.start();
+// You can also give Hygress your own canvas if you want. var myCanvas = document.createElement("canvas") hygress.canvas = myCanvas;
+document.body.appendChild(myCanvas);

+// Define the current canvas' size. hygress.size = [window.innerWidth, window.innerHeight];

-// Stops the animation.
+// Step the animation.
-hygress.stop();
+requestAnimationFrame(hygress.render);

+// In case you want to clear the canvas manually
+// and the clearCanvas flag wa set to false. var ctx = hygress.canvas.getContext("2d");
+ctx.clearRect(0, 0, ctx.canvas.width, ctx.canvas.height);

+// Sick of clearing manually?
+hygress.clearCanvas = true;
 ```

 ## Documentation